 From crazy resume ideas to targeting LinkedIn ads to a founder’s friends, there’s no shortage of unique ways to reach your dream employer.

-Jon Harris, a sales and marketing professional at the Hidden Door Store, knew he wanted to create secret passages for a living.
+A man named Jon Harris knew he wanted to create secret passages for a living.
 To get noticed, he recorded a video on a flash drive shaped like a skeleton key and placed it in a treasure chest.

 “It worked — within a few hours of FedEx having delivered the package, I received a call,” he said.